BG6LH/qrz-bio-page/README.md

+> **Important Notice:** You may reference this project's content at your own risk.
+No warranty is provided regarding the integrity of your QRZ.com data or published information.

 ## QRZ Bio Iframe Simulator

 This project is designed to simulate the QRZ.com's biography page's iframe, helping user to try more modern front-end coding, such as HTML5/CSS3, in local.